GasinAn/AdvForNotes/Type_declaration.md

 ## Type declaration statement

+The type declaration statement in Fortran must be added in the specification part.

 The type declaration statement in Fortran `` `type-declaration-stmt` `` is in following form.
 ```
 `type-declaration-stmt` := `declaration-type-spec`{{, `attr-spec`}... ::} `entity-decl`{, `entity-decl`}...